 Questions?
-Call 707 459-1315 (Pacific Time) or email
+Call 707 459-3475 (Pacific Time) or email (info@ATrainCeu.com).

-contact-us@atrainceu.com

 Course Summary

 This course explores acetaminophen use and overuse with a focus on the signs and symptoms of liver injury and adverse effects.
 It also discusses FDA recommendations for various ages and at-risk populations.